sk1t0n/lazyvim-config/README.md

         - tests
 ```

+Pint must be installed as a dev dependency: `composer require laravel/pint --dev`.
 To configure pint, you need to create a [configuration file](https://laravel.com/docs/12.x/pint#configuring-pint) in the root folder of your project.

 Example `pint.json`: